 And this capacity has already been recognized.
-Vanderbilt University's Vice Provost for Research and Innovation Padma Raghavan highlighted how the TVA and Nashville Electric Service are already working with Vanderbilt and the University of Tennessee, Knoxville, to do two things: first, to invest in green infrastructure: and second, to research how to deploy green technologies.
-The intentional focus on
+Vanderbilt University's Vice Provost for Research and Innovation Padma Raghavan highlighted how the TVA and Nashville Electric

 "Tennessee is the Volunteer State, but we are also the partnership state.
 And we are also pioneers.
 I think we can get ahead of these (energy) challenges, and I think we will work together to do that."